• Free Tours

 Beautiful ceramic work at Park Güell.
 Photo by Kyle Taylor

 If you ever dreamed as a child of entering the Hansel and Gretel gingerbread house, maybe your dreams will come true… and you can bring your own kids along too.
 The main entrance to Park Güell is just that, but there is a lot more in Gaudí’s park to amuse the young ones.
-The curving structures and multiple colours that you can find all over the monumental zone is fun-guaranteed and the iconic dragon at the entrance is always a hit with children.
+The curving structures and multiple colours that you can find all over the monumental zone are fun-guaranteed, and the iconic dragon at the entrance is always a hit with children.

 • Kids Family Walking Tour Barcelona

 Spark your young children’s interest even more with this fun video of Mati and Dada in Park Güell.
-Mr. Gaudí even does a guest star appearance!
+Mr Gaudí even does a guest star appearance!

 • Children 0 to 6: Free